russelldb/bigsets/doc/bigsets-design.md

 ### 6.9 <a id="contexts"></a>Contexts and Consistency

-Current Riak KV sets are odd about contexts, requiring a context for remove, but not ever using one for insert.
-Bigset can operate with or without contexts and we need to bike shed what the "default" should be.
+Current Riak KV sets are broken, requiring a context for remove, but not ever using one for insert.
+Bigset can "operate" with or without contexts and we need to bike shed what the "default" should be.

 #### 6.9.1 Why Contexts?